-Many strategies including control of insect pests(Kerstin Hell & Mutegi, 2011), development of resistant cultivars(Cary et al., 2011), chemical control(Goldblatt, 2012), physical control (solvent extraction, adsorption, heat treatment and irradiation) (Rustom, 1997), and biological control(Cotty, 1994; Dorner, 2004; Pitt & Hocking, 2006)have been investigated to manage aflatoxins in crops.
+Many strategies including control of insect pests (Kerstin Hell & Mutegi, 2011), development of resistant cultivars (Cary et al., 2011), chemical control (Goldblatt, 2012), physical control (solvent extraction, adsorption, heat treatment and irradiation) (Rustom, 1997), and biological control (Cotty, 1994; Dorner, 2004; Pitt & Hocking, 2006) have been investigated to manage aflatoxins in crops.
 Among these, thebiological control appears to be the most promising and sustainable approach (because the non-toxic strains of aflatoxin-causing fungi occupy the same ecological niche as the toxic strains) for control of aflatoxins in both pre- and post-harvest stages of the respective supply chains.
-Different organisms, including bacteria(Palumbo, Baker, & Mahoney, 2006)and yeasts(Masoud & Kaltoft, 2006)have been tested for their ability to the control of aflatoxin contamination.
-Biocontrol of maize crop in Nigeria has been triedby establishing a non-aflatoxigenic strain of A. flavus or A. parasiticus in the soil of a developing crop(Wu & Khlangwiset, 2010), which then displaces or excludes toxigenic strains during crop infection and colonization(Dorner, 2009).
+Different organisms, including bacteria (Palumbo, Baker, & Mahoney, 2006) and yeasts (Masoud & Kaltoft, 2006) have been tested for their ability to the control of aflatoxin contamination.
+Biocontrol of maize crop in Nigeria has been triedby establishing a non-aflatoxigenic strain of A. flavus or A. parasiticus in the soil of a developing crop (Wu & Khlangwiset, 2010), which then displaces or excludes toxigenic strains during crop infection and colonization (Dorner, 2009).
 Successful demonstration of the biocontrol principle of competitive exclusion of toxigenic strains of A. flavus by non-toxigenic strains to reduce aflatoxin contamination has been seen in cotton (Cotty, 1994), peanut (Dorner, Cole, & Blankenship, 1998) and maize (Abbas, Zablotowicz, Bruns, & Abel, 2006).
 Rice and maize are grown throughout Pakistan.

 Rice is grown in many areas of Punjab such as Sialkot, Wazirabad, Gujranwala, Sheikhupura, and Faisalabad whereas Jacobabad and Larkanaare known rice growing areas in Sindh.
 On the other hand, maize is predominantly grown in areas of Faisalabad, Okara, Sahiwal, Multan, and Lahore in Punjab and Peshawar in KPK.
 For 'through the supply chain' evaluation of aflatoxin in target chains, a sampling strategy for whole crop cycle in selected geographical areas should be developed followed by quantification of the baseline status of aflatoxin, if present.
-The following strategy should be adopted to build the national capacity for aflatoxin control and management in rice and maize;
+This strategy, then, should be adopted to build the national capacity for aflatoxin control and management in rice and maize.
+A broader guideline of the proposed strategy may include the following;

-4. Sample collection
+3.1.
+Sample collection

 Samples should be randomly collected from various sites of production and processing/storage facilities throughout the year.
-Analysis of detection of aflatoxin should be conducted at a food science laboratory.
+Analysis of detection of aflatoxin should be conducted at a recognised food science laboratory.
 Aflatoxin should be analyzed by using a suitable separation technique such as high-performance liquid chromatography (HPLC).
-A year-round profile of the status of selected supply chain should be developed.
+A year-round profile of the status of aflatoxins in selected supply chain should be developed.

-5. Laboratory culture for biological control of aflatoxin-causing organisms
+3.2.
+Laboratory culture for biological control of aflatoxin-causing organisms

 Indigenous non-toxigenic strains of potential candidates should be identified, and their cultures should be established at a biological control laboratory.
 The strategy should base on the application of non-toxigenic strains to competitively exclude naturally toxigenic strains in the same niche and compete for crop substrates.
 Thus, for competitive exclusion to be effective, the biocontrol non-toxigenic strains must be predominant in the agricultural environments when the crops are susceptible to be infected by the toxigenic strains.
-In this context, aprotocol for laboratory culture of nontoxigenic strains successful in the control of aflatoxin-causing organisms shouldbe developed.
+In this context, aprotocol for laboratory culture of non-toxigenic strains successful in the control of aflatoxin-causing organisms should be developed.

-6. Conclusion and Future Outlook
+6. Conclusion and Future Direction